Lost-Accountant/Incomplete-ideas-about-Trains-GTFS/README.md

 - Result would be 2 csv files, "weekday_schedule.csv" and "weekend_schedule.csv"
 - R is used here since I found a convenient package for this job, tidytransit.

+### Step 1.5
+Edit information in "train_info.json" for:
+- number of cars: the number of carriages in one train for a given train line.
+- service type: local, express, limited express, rapid, airport express, or shinkansen type.
+- code: the english code for the train line
+- operator: the owner

 ### Step 2
 Run "timetable.py"
 - Essential library in the same repository: graphyics.py